awsdocs/amazon-athena-user-guide/doc_source/partitions.md

 LOCATION 's3://DOC-EXAMPLE-BUCKET/folder/'
 ```

 After you create the table, you load the data in the partitions for querying\.
-For Hive\-compatible data, you run [MSCK REPAIR TABLE](msck-repair-table.md)\.
-For non\-Hive compatible data, you use [ALTER TABLE ADD PARTITION](alter-table-add-partition.md) to add the partitions manually\.
+For Hive style partitions, you run [MSCK REPAIR TABLE](msck-repair-table.md)\.
+For non\-Hive style partitions, you use [ALTER TABLE ADD PARTITION](alter-table-add-partition.md) to add the partitions manually\.

 ## Preparing Hive style and non\-Hive style data for querying<a name="partitions-preparing-data"></a>